 3. Grace Bay – Best Area in Turks and Caicos for Families

 Grace Bay is based around the beach of course, which is why many visitors never bother to go much further than their sun loungers.
-But if you aren’t the type to just lie around and get tanned, there are also lots of water-based activities to get stuck into.
+But if you aren’t the type to just lie around and get tanned, there are also lots of water-based activities to get stuck into such as standup paddleboarding from Princess Alexandra National Park.
 The nightlife is pretty decent here as well, as there are plenty of bars and restaurants close by.

 Cute Apartment in Grace Bay: Coco Apartment

-This one-bedroom apartment is just a 2-minute walk from the beach, local shops, and restaurants.
+This one-bedroom apartment is just a 2-minute walk from Grace Bay beach, local shops, and restaurants.
 It has a small kitchen, living room, and a private patio so you can enjoy the outdoors in peace.
 Up to five guests can stay here, making for a cozy but well-equipped family retreat.

-Quiet Condo in Grace Bay: Inn by the Beach
+Quiet Condo in Grace Bay: Inn by Grace Bay Beach

 This Airbnb offers peace and quiet while still being in the best location.
 It’s pretty much on the beach and offers easy access to some of the best places to eat in Turks and Caicos.
 Each room can sleep up to four guests and has been newly renovated to offer a flashy modern kitchen area, a Sonos sound system, and much more.